ibis-project/ibis-bigquery/docs/bigquery.rst

    will still be billed for any and all queries**.

-If you want to query data that lives in a different project than the billing project you can use the :meth:`ibis.bigquery.client.BigQueryClient.database` method of :class:`ibis.bigquery.client.BigQueryClient` objects:
+If you want to query data that lives in a different project than the billing project you can use the :meth:`ibis_bigquery.client.BigQueryClient.database` method of :class:`ibis_bigquery.client.BigQueryClient` objects:

 .. code-block:: python